braintree/braintree_aspnet_example/README.md

 An example Braintree integration for ASP.NET

 ## Setup Instructions
 These instructions assume you are using Visual Studio Professional 2013.
-This has not been tested in Xamarin Studio, or other verisons of Visual Studio.
+This has not been tested in Xamarin Studio, or other versions of Visual Studio.
 This project is also set up to use NuGet package restore, so all dependencies should be automatically installed.

 1. Open `braintree_aspnet_example.sln` in Visual Studio